 The sessions were probably the liveliest and most stimulating in the 12-year history of the C.T.S.
 With its larger, enthusiastic membership, the Society may well emerge as a leading force in a new national campaign to deal with the serious and mounting problem of chronic lung disease.

-Dr. A. L. Paine, new president of the Canadian Tuberculosis and Respiratory Disease Association (right), is pictured with the out-going president, Dr. A. B. Colohan of St. John's, Newfoundland, Mrs. Colohan (second from left) and Mrs. Paine.
+Association (right), is pictured with the out-going president, Dr. A. B. Colohan of St. John's, Newfoundland, Mrs. Colohan (second from left) and Mrs. Paine.